Documentación para MQL5: InfoInteger / Biblioteca estándar

 Nota

-La orden se tiene que seleccionar con los métodos Ticket (por ticket) o SelectByIndex (por índice).
+La orden se tiene que seleccionar con los métodos Select (por ticket) o SelectByIndex (por índice).